Shivank1006/Smart-Rockets/README.md

 After a child is produced by crossover we mutate some of the genes in the DNA.
 There is a very slight probability for a gene to mutate.
 Mutations are important to maintain diversity in a populationand to prevent the premature convergence.

 This cycle of selection, crossover and mutation goes on and after some time a convergence in the maximum fitness of the population is achieved beyond which the fitness cannot increase.
-Then the offsprings produced are not significantly differents from the previous generation.
+Then the offsprings produced are not significantly different from the previous generation.
 We then say that a set of solution to our problem is achieved by the genetic algorithm.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)